01 of 06

 Cuicuilco Archaeological Site

 Located just off the UNAM campus is the archaeological site of Cuicuilco.
 A stop here can easily be combined with a visit to the university and it gives some insight into the area's ancient history and geology.
 The archaeological site consists mainly of a large, circular pyramid, one of the very few pyramids with this shape that can be found in Mexico.
 It is a site that pre-dates Teotihuacan.
 The inhabitants of Cuicuilco were forced to abandon the site when the volcano Xitle erupted (around the year 300 C.E.), leaving the extensive deposits of volcanic rock that now make up the whole area's geological foundation.Continue to 6 of 6 below.

 Visiting the UNAM Campus

-The UNAM is a good attraction to include on a visit to Mexico City.
-Since many of its attractions are open on Mondays, you may want to plan your visit for that day, when the majority of museums in the city are closed.
+The UNAM is a good sight to include on a visit to Mexico City, particularly after getting to know the historical center.
+Since many of its attractions are open on Mondays, you may want to plan your visit for that day, when the majority of the city's museums are closed.